Dentin Dysplasia Explained: Symptoms, Causes, and Care

 Genetic factors play a significant role in the development of dentin dysplasia.
 Mutations in specific genes, such as the DSPP (dentin sialophosphoprotein) gene, have been linked to the disorder.
 These mutations disrupt the normal formation and function of dentin, leading to the symptoms observed in affected individuals.

-Symptoms of Dentin Dysplasia
+What are the Symptoms of Dentin Dysplasia?

 Symptoms vary depending on the type of dentin dysplasia.
 Generally, individuals may experience: